IAPViewer Documentation

 Attribution credits Aaron Scott's Central Automation Studio, which inspired the rule set.
 Flagged checks indicate deviation from the VSG — not confirmed misconfiguration.

-The capability database is bundled with the app and refreshed automatically in the background when a newer version is published.
+The capability database and the AP replacement rules are bundled with the app and refreshed automatically in the background when a newer version is published.
+Both can be inspected under Settings → Reference Data.

 Event Log

 A per-site record of what happened during your connection sessions — built for diagnosing intermittent problems after the fact.
-Open it from the site editor (next to Test API) or from Settings → Advanced Tuning → View Event Log.
+Open it from the site editor (next to Test API) or from Settings → Session & API → View Event Log.
 It keeps the current run plus the last few runs for the site.

 What it captures